mootools/mootools-core/Docs/Utilities/DOMReady.md

 		alert('The DOM is ready!');
 	});

-### Note:
+### Notes:

-This event is only available to the window element.
+- This event is only available to the window element.
+- In some versions of Internet Explorer (ie. IE6) a script tag might be executed twice if the content-type meta-tag declaration is put after a script tag.
+The content-type should always be declared before any script tags.

 ### See Also:
 [Element.Event][Event]